 Conclusion

-Saw palmetto is not a magic formula, but it can help slow hair loss in mild cases of androgenetic alopecia.
+Saw palmetto is not a complete hair loss solution formula, but it can help slow hair loss in mild cases of androgenetic alopecia.
 With limited yet positive clinical evidence, it is a milder (though still effective) form of finasteride for those worried about side effects.
 When considering natural solutions, saw palmetto might be an essential addition to your hair care regimen, but with reasonable expectations and professional advice.

 Get in Touch